Mel O'Callaghan: Centre of the Centre

 The video was a result of multiple cross-disciplinary collaborations, including one with Daniel Fornari from the Woods Hole Oceanographic Institution in Massachusetts.
 It is 20 minutes long, was projected 7 metres wide, and includes underwater shots of thermal vents in the Pacific Ocean as well as the coco worm.
 The performances involved breath-induced trances and took place around the exhibition's glass and metal sculptures.

 Centre of the Centre was commissioned by Le Confort Moderne, Poitiers; Artspace, Sydney; and UQ Art Museum, Brisbane.
 It premiered at the former in June 2019 and will be on show at the latter until January 2021, after which it will tour various other Australian venues.

 Major solo exhibitions

-O'Callaghan has had major solo exhibitions in many parts of the world, including Australia, France, Portugal, Philippines, Spain, Canada and the US.
+O'Callaghan has had major solo exhibitions in many parts of the world, including Australia, France, Portugal, Philippines, Spain, Canada and the United States.